wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-samples.md

 The Service Bus samples demonstrate key features in Service Bus (cloud service) and Service Bus for Windows Server.
 This article categorizes and describes the samples available, with links to each.

 >[AZURE.NOTE] Service Bus samples are not installed with the SDK.
-To obtain the samples, visit the [Azure SDK samples page](https://code.msdn.microsoft.com).
+To obtain the samples, visit the [Azure SDK samples page](https://code.msdn.microsoft.com/windowsazure).

 ## Service Bus brokered messaging

 The following samples illustrate how to write applications that use Service Bus.

-Note that the brokered messaging samples require a connection string to access your Service Bus service namespace.
+Note that the brokered messaging samples require a connection string to access your Service BusÂ service namespace.

 ### To obtain a connection string for Azure Service Bus

 1. Log on to the [Azure Management Portal](http://manage.windowsazure.cn).

-1. In the left-hand column, click **Service Bus**.
+2. In the left-hand column, click **Service Bus**.

-1. Click the name of your service namespace in the list.
+3. Click the name of your service namespace in the list.

-1. Click **Connection Information**.
+4. Click **Connection Information**.
 In the **Access connection information** dialog, copy the connection string to your clipboard.

-1. Paste the connection string into the App.config file for the sample.
+5. Paste the connection string into the App.config file for the sample.

 ### To obtain a connection string for Service Bus for Windows Server